radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 > Suppose you have $n$ boxes arranged in a row and labeled $1, 2, \ldots, n$.
 You are playing a game.
 An allowed move consists of picking two boxes and switching their positions.
 There's a catch - next to you there is a light.
 Initially the light starts off but each time you switch two boxes the light switches its state on $\to$ off and off $\to $ on.
 Your task: arrange a series of moves such that after performing them, the boxes are all back to their original positions, yet the light is on.

 This is trivially impossible when you have only one box: there's nothing to switch.
 It's also impossible with two boxes: there are only two possible positions and a move must switch between the two.
 The positions correspond exactly to whether the light is on or off.
 What about three boxes?
-Do you understand intuitively why it's true for 3 boxes?
+Do you understand intuitively why it's impossible for 3 boxes?
 What about 5 boxes?

 The reader might benefit from trying the interactive version of the game with five boxes below (credit to Claude 3.7 Sonnet).